timidri/puppet-meltdown/README.md

 meltdown detects whether your system is vulnerable for Meltdown (CVE-2017-5754) or Spectre (CVE-2017-5753, CVE-2017-5715) vulnerabilities.
 It then offers some tasks and manifests which help remediate the vulnerability.

-meltdown for Linux uses the script ``spectre-meltdown-checker.sh`` by Vivek Gite - see https://www.cyberciti.biz/faq/check-linux-server-for-spectre-meltdown-vulnerability/ - all credits to him for that awesome script.
+meltdown for Linux uses the script ``spectre-meltdown-checker.sh`` by Stéphane Lesimple - see https://github.com/speed47/spectre-meltdown-checker - all credits to him for that awesome script.

 ## Setup